Sri Lankan ash plantain curry.

 Add the ash plantain to the pan, add curry leaves, onions, cinnamon, pandan leaf, green chillie, mustard to a pan.

 Pour in the water and cook over medium heat until the ash plantains are slightly soft.
-20-30 minutes in slow simmer.
+20-30 minutes on a slow simmer.

 Serve warm with rice and curry menu.